KendiLorna/Marketing-and-product-performance-analysis/README.md

 ### Marketing and Product Performance.
 #### OVERVIEW

-This project analyzes a dataset containing 10,000 rows from various marketing campaigns.
+For this project I analyzed a dataset containing 10,000 rows from various marketing campaigns.
 It includes 17 columns organized into the following categories:

 •	ID columns: Campaign ID, Customer ID, Product ID